junliliu1/wine_quality_predictor/README.md

 python scripts/run_all_scripts.py
 ```

-This script runs all processing, modeling, and evaluation steps and automatically generates both the HTML and PDF versions of the final report.
+This script runs all processing, modeling, and evaluation steps and automatically generates both the HTML versions of the final report.
 You can find the generated files in the results/ folder.
-To view the report, copy the path to either the HTML or PDF file and open it in your browser.
+To view the report, copy the path to either the HTML file and paste it to open it in your browser.

 5. To run the individual python scripts, on a terminal (in the docker jupyter lab) and run the following commands: